AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/hibernating-de-hibernating-sandbox-environments.md

 ---
 title: Hibernating and De-hibernating Sandbox Environments
-description: Hibernating and De-hibernating Sandbox Environments
+description: Learn how environments of a sandbox program automatically enter a hibernation mode and how you can de-hibernate them.
 exl-id: c0771078-ea68-4d0d-8d41-2d9be86408a4
 ---

-# Hibernating and De-hibernating Sandbox Environments {#hibernating-introduction}
+# Hibernating and De-Hibernating Sandbox Environments {#hibernating-introduction}

 Environments of a sandbox program enter a hibernation mode if no activity is detected for eight hours.Hibernation is unique to sandbox program environments.
 Production program environments do not hibernate.